rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>output</tt> : T</dt>
-<dd>Output tensor of random values drawn from normal distribution</dd>
+<dd>An output tensor of random values drawn from normal distribution.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="RandomNormalLike"></a><a name="randomnormallike">**RandomNormalLike**</a>

-  Generate a tensor with random values drawn from a normal distribution.
-The shape of the tensor is computed from the input argument and the parameter of the normal distribution specified by `mean` and `scale`.
+  RandomNormalLike generates a tensor with random values drawn from a normal distribution.
+The shape of the tensor is computed from the input argument, and the parameter of the normal distribution is specified by `mean` and `scale`.

   The data type is specified by the 'dtype' argument.
 The 'dtype' argument must be one of the data types specified in the 'DataType' enum field in the TensorProto message.